auliyush/food_orderingSystem/README.md

              FoodItem getFoodItemById(String foodItemId, String restaurantId);
              ---> this method is use for get foodItem from given foodItemId from given restaurantId's restaurant

+             boolean addDeletedFoodItem(FoodItem foodItem);
+             --->  this method is use for add those foodItem in FoodItemRepository which is deleted by restaurant in their list

+             List<FoodItem> getDeletedFoodItem();
+             ---> this method is use for get list of deleted food Item

        B. OrderService